 Applications are invited for Commonwealth Distance Learning Scholarships to study for a UK Master’s degree while living and working in the home country.
-Students from developing commonwealth countries can apply for these scholarships.
+Students from developing commonwealth countries can apply for these endowments.

-Commonwealth Distance Learning Scholarship is one of the largest and most prestigious scholarship schemes for international study in the world.
-These scholarships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.
+Commonwealth Distance Learning award is one of the largest and most prestigious scholarship schemes for international study in the world.
+These opportunities are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.

-Course Level: Scholarships are available for pursuing Masters Degree courses.
+- Course Level: The studentships are available for pursuing Masters Degree courses.

-Scholarship Award: All expressions of interest must meet the CSC’s overall funding cap of £18,000 per scholarship.
+- Award: All expressions of interest must meet the CSC’s overall funding cap of £18,000 per scholarship.
 This figure must cover all elements of the award, including tuition fees, grants to recipients, applicable partnership development costs, and any UK residential programmes.
-If the actual costs of delivering the course are higher than £18,000, the university must clearly identify the source of top up funding in its expression of interest, and any subsequent proposal.
-Funding is available for five years from the start of an approved programme
+If the actual costs of delivering the course are higher than £18,000, the university must clearly identify the source of top-up funding in its expression of interest and any subsequent proposal.
+Funding is available for five years from the start of an approved programme.

-Scholarship can be taken at Commonwealth Distance Learning Scholarships for individuals to study for a UK Master’s degree while living and working in their home country.
+- The award can be taken in Commonwealth Distance Learning Scholarships for individuals to study for a UK Master’s degree while living and working in their home country.

-Eligibility: To apply for these scholarships, applicants must:
+- Entrance Requirements: To apply for these endowments, applicants must:

 - Be a citizen of a developing Commonwealth country, refugee, or British protected person